nicolaischneider/evrc-verifier-ios/README.md

-# Electronic Vehicle Registration Certificate Veriifer App
+# Electronic Vehicle Registration Certificate (eVRC) Verifier App

 ## Description

-This iOS verifier application, developed as part of my master thesis, simulates the verification process for electronic Vehicle Registration Certificates (eVRCs) during routine police checks.
+This iOS verifier application, developed as part of my master thesis, simulates the verification process for eVRCs during routine police checks.
 It's designed as a companion app to the main eVRC management application.
 The app was developed using SwiftUI and Apple's SF Symbols.
 For a full explanation of the eVRC system, refer to the [eVRC app](https://github.com/nicolaischneider/evrc-ios).

 ## Setup